lfe/lfe.github.io/content/_index.md

 ```
 '''
 desc = '''
-In LFE lists are like they are in a Lisp (except they aslo include
+In LFE lists are like they are in a Lisp (except they also include
 strings).
 Additionally, LFE has tuples (Lisp vectors) and maps
 (Lisp has tables).
 LFE has property lists, dicts, and ordered dicts
 from Erlang, supported via additional libraries.